 The Applicant should normally be employed at an institution of a COST participating country having accepted the MoU of CHARME and with a record of active participation in the Action.

 Please follow this link to apply for a Short-term scientific mission (link opens in new window - an e-COST profile is required and can be created if needed).

-Next deadlines for application are September 15, 2017 and December 15, 2017.
+You can apply for this funding period at any time but latest February 10th 2019.
 In case that you are interested in applying for a STSM please contact the coordinator for STSM.
 Dr. David Safranek from Czech Republic is heading the committee for the awarding of STSMs.

 Early Stage Researchers are those who have completed their MD or PhD degree less than 8 years ago.
 Two grant mechanisms are possible for Early Stage Researchers: